Hendra

 An assessment of population growth drivers in Hendra reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of August 2025, Hendra's population is estimated at approximately 5,183 individuals.
-This figure represents an increase from the 2021 Census, which reported a population of 4,949 people.
-The growth is inferred from the ABS estimated resident population of 5,178 in June 2024 and validated new addresses since the Census date.
-This results in a population density ratio of 1,926 persons per square kilometer, exceeding national averages assessed by AreaSearch.
-Natural growth contributed to approximately 57.1% of overall population gains recently.
+Hendra's population, as of August 2025, is approximately 5,183 people.
+This figure represents an increase of 234 individuals (4.7%) since the 2021 Census, which recorded a population of 4,949 people.
+This change is inferred from the estimated resident population of 5,178 in June 2024 and an additional 22 validated new addresses since the Census date.
+The population density ratio is 1,926 persons per square kilometer, exceeding the average across national locations assessed by AreaSearch.
+Natural growth contributed approximately 57.1% of overall population gains during recent periods.

-AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are used.
-However, these state projections lack age category splits; thus, proportional growth weightings aligned with ABS Greater Capital Region projections (released in 2023, based on 2022 data) are applied.
-Demographic trends indicate a projected decline in overall population over time.
-According to current methodology, Hendra's population is expected to decrease by 137 persons by 2041.
-However, growth within specific age cohorts is anticipated, particularly among the 75-84 age group, which is projected to increase by 142 people during this period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are adopted.
+These state projections lack age category splits, so AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Future demographic trends indicate a population decline by 2041, with an expected contraction of 137 persons.
+However, specific age cohorts are projected to grow, notably the 75 to 84 age group, anticipated to increase by 142 people.

 Frequently Asked Questions - Population